What Are Your ‘Bad Clients’ COSTING You?

 Profitability

-We see agencies all the time working with end clients that just don’t make any money – and that’s before the effort, the commission, the factoring fees are all taken into account.
+We see agencies all the time working with end clients that just don’t make any money.
+That’s even before the effort, the commission, the factoring fees are all taken into account.

-Check whether you are making a loss – and not just at the start of the relationship, or the initial placement, but over time as margins get squeezed.
-It is easy in freelance recruitment to be blindsided by the concept of needing to “get another temp out” – but if that temp is going to be soaking up your time and energy without making you a profit – your gross margin will in fact be taking a hit just for the vanity metric of having another temp out!
+Check whether you are making a loss.
+You need to stay alert—not just at the start of the relationship or initial placement, but continuously, especially as margins tighten.
+In freelance recruitment, recruiters often lose focus and chase the next placement, getting swept up in the pressure to “get another temp out.”
+But if that temp is going to be soaking up your time and energy without making you a profit, your gross margin will be taking a hit.
+Just for the vanity metric of having another temp out!

 Keep bringing everything back to your gross margins.
 Don’t work with clients if the profit is too low to justify the risk you are taking in investing your time and resources into the placement.